toadytoad/VariationalTheoremProvingBenchmarks/README.md

 python ./lists.py input.json output.json
 ```

-`input.json` should contain but is not limited to the following vairables:
+`input.json` should contain but is not limited to the following variables:

 `vars`: variables used to define the scope of the data.